WouterPennings/gambling_strat/README.md

 The idea of the strategy is very simple, and it can be used with basicly every game (At least, I think so, I have never gambled.)

-This is the idea: Everytime you lose, you put the amount of money; That means **if** you win all the loses from previous games will be returned.
+This is the idea: Everytime you lose, you put the amount of money that you have lost in total; That means **if** you win all the loses from previous games will be returned.

 ### Results